Kit Carson: Reputation

-A final statement from biographer Roberts, 2000: "the fate in recent years of Kit Carson's reputation makes for a more perverse lesson in the vicissitudes of fame."
+A final statement from biographer Roberts in 2000 was "the fate in recent years of Kit Carson's reputation makes for a more perverse lesson in the vicissitudes of fame."

 Legacy

 Carson's home in Taos, New Mexico, is the Kit Carson Home and Museum.
 His tourist attraction grave is nearby in the former Kit Carson State Park, now managed as a city park.
 A Kit Carson monument obelisk (1885) stands at the Santa Fe, New Mexico federal building park.
 The Kit Carson marker of bronze, dedicated to his 1844 trip, is in Carson Pass, California.
-A 1913 statue of Kit Carson stands at Trinidad, Colorado’s Kit Carson Park.
-In Denver, a statue of a mounted Kit Carson once atop the Mac Monnies Pioneer Monument was removed and stored in 2020.
+A 1913 statue of Kit Carson stands at Trinidad, Colorado's Kit Carson Park.
+In Denver, Colorado, an equestrian statue of Kit Carson on horseback that once stood atop the Pioneer Fountain was removed and stored in 2020.

-Carson National Forest in New Mexico was named for him, as well as a county and a town in Colorado.
+Carson National Forest in New Mexico was named for him, as were Kit Carson County and the town of Kit Carson, both in Colorado.
 A river and valley in Nevada are named for Carson as well as the state's capital, Carson City.
-The Carson Plain in southwest Arizona was named for him.
+The Carson Plain in southwest Arizona is named for him.

-Kit Carson Peak, Colorado in the Sangre de Cristo range, Kit Carson Mesa in Colfax County, New Mexico, and Carson Pass in Alpine county, California, were named for him.
+Kit Carson Peak in the Sangre de Cristo range in Colorado, Kit Carson Mesa in Colfax County, New Mexico, and Carson Pass in Alpine County, California, and the Carson River in Alpine County, California and Douglas, Storey, Lyon, and Churchill Counties in Nevada, are all named in honor for him.

-Fort Carson, Colorado, an army post near Colorado Springs, was named after him during World War II by the popular vote of the men training there.
-Kit Carson Park in Escondido, California and in Taos, New Mexico are named for him.
+Fort Carson, an army post near the city of Colorado Springs, Colorado, was named after him during World War II by the popular vote of the men training there.
+Kit Carson Park in Escondido, California, and in Taos, New Mexico are named in honor for him.
 Innumerable streets, businesses, and lesser geographical features were given his name.

-In 2014 there was a petition to rename Kit Carson Park in Taos, New Mexico to Red Willow Park.
-Despite the support of the Taos Pueblo and the residents of Taos Valley the park was not renamed and still bears the Kit Carson moniker.
-A review in 2020 by a Taos columnist chronicled the attempts in Taos to rename Kit Carson park which failed, in part, because of the large Hispanic population that disagreed with the attack on its one-time community member, that the Taos Pueblo peoples that survived years of attack by Navajo did not see the story of the Navajo wars in the same light as the Carson detractors, and a community of historians who argue that Kit Carson was hardly a "genocidal killer of Indians."